Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Semi-supervised GLM-ERM

 In the context of GLM theory, the log-likelihood is usually approximated by a quadratic function for optimization and inference.
 Some works like \cite{lawless1978efficient}, \cite{minkin1983assessing}, and \cite{kredler1986behaviour}, discussed the bounds of the approximation error in terms of the model parametrization.
 In the latter, \cite{kredler1986behaviour} showed that in general, the nonquadratic tail is of the same order as the quadratic one, for an arbitrary sample size $n$.
 Nevertheless, quadratic approximation is considered common practice both for theoretical analysis and practical uses like optimization and derivation of confidence intervals.

 The supervised optimization objective we presented here, $\hat{L}(\beta)$, is equivalent to the negative log-likelihood in a canonical GLM model, and therefore it is natural to approximate the loss function $L$ by a quadratic function, in order to extend the result from the linear model.
-However, in this work we ask to view the function $g$ more as an activation function associated with modern machine learning models, rather than probabilistic function driven from classical statistical theory.
+Yet, in this work we view the function $g$ more as an activation function associated with modern machine learning models, rather than probabilistic function driven from classical statistical theory.
+Therefore, we adopt the methodology of quadratic approximation from GLM theory, but analyze the generalization error under the setting of constant conditional variance rather than model-based noise.
+In Section \ref{D1} we show that the results can be generalized to other models for the conditional variance.

 Recall that $L(\beta;x,y)=G(x^T \beta)+x^T \beta y$, the magnitude of the approximation error depends on the magnitude of $g''=G'''$ which is zero in the linear model.
 If the link function satisfies that $g''$ is bounded by small value, then $L$ should be reasonably well approximated by a quadratic function over a fair sized region around some point $\beta$.
 Taking for example the ReLU and Leaky ReLU functions, which are popular in deep learning models \citep{sharma2017activation}, we can see that $g''=0$ at every point except $0$, where it is not defined.
 It means that if $sign(x^T \beta_1)=sign(x^T \beta_2)$, then the quadratic approximation of $L(\beta_2;x,y)$ around $\beta_1$ is exact.
 On the other hand, if $sign(x^T \beta_1)\neq sign(x^T \beta_2)$, then a polynomial approximation of any order will fail to converge.